I didn’t know then

 from the corner of my eye

-he is an echo of transiting time.
+he is an ongoing echo of drifting green.

 Wave and particle, forms of love